 Faculty Positions in Operations, Information and Technology

-The Operations, Information and Technology (OIT) area at the Graduate School of Business, Stanford University, is seeking qualified applicants for full-time, tenure-track positions, starting September 1, 2018.
+The Operations, Information and Technology (OIT) area at the Graduate School of Business, Stanford University, is seeking qualified applicants for full-time, tenure-track positions, starting September 1, 2020.
 All ranks and relevant disciplines will be considered.
-Applicants are considered in all areas of Operations, Information and Technology (OIT) that are broadly defined to include the analytical and empirical study of technological systems, in which technology, people, and markets interact.
-It thus includes operations, information systems/technology, and management of technology.
-Applicants are expected to have rigorous training in management science, engineering, computer science, economics, and/or statistical modeling methodologies.
+Applicants are considered in all areas of Operations, Information and Technology (OIT), including the management of service and manufacturing systems, supply and transportation networks, information systems/technology, energy systems, and other systems wherein people interact with technology, markets, and the environment.
+Applicants are expected to have rigorous training in management science, operations research, engineering, computer science, economics, and/or statistical modeling methodologies.
 Candidates with strong empirical training in economics, behavioral science or computer science are encouraged to apply.
 The appointed will be expected to do innovative research in the OIT field, to participate in the school's PhD program, and to teach both required and elective courses in the MBA program.
-Junior applicants should have or expect to complete a PhD by September 1, 2018.
+Junior applicants should have or expect to complete a PhD by September 1, 2020.

 Applicants should submit their applications electronically by visiting the web site http://www.gsb.stanford.edu/recruiting and uploading their curriculum vitae, research papers and publications, and teaching evaluations, if applicable, on that site.
-For an application to be considered complete, all applicants must submit a CV, a job market paper and arrange for three letters of recommendation to be submitted by November 15, 2017.
-For questions regarding the application process, please send an email to Faculty_Recruiter@gsb.stanford.edu.
+Applications will be accepted until November 30, 2019.
+For an application to be considered complete, the applicant must submit a CV and job market paper and arrange for three letters of recommendation to be submitted before the application deadline of November 30, 2019.